the1lab/1lab/src/Cat/Monoidal/Instances/Factorisations.lagda.md

 <details>
 <summary>
-We can easily calculate that the this unit factorisation is [[initial]].
+We can easily calculate that this unit factorisation is [[initial]].

 ```agda
 Ff-unit-is-initial : is-initial (Factorisations C) Ff-unit